talentbeyondboundaries/website/readme.md

 * Change content by modifying the HTML and other files under the `src` directory.
 * Downloadable files like PDFs are stored in `dist\s`.
 Images are stored in `dist\images`.
-* The gulp tasks process the files in src, constructing static HTML which is copied into the `dist` directory - which is the content that is actually served up as the website.
+* The gulp tasks (see below) process the files in `src`, constructing static HTML which is copied into the `dist` directory. `dist` (distribution) holds the content that is actually served up as the website.
 * Once the changes are made, push them to github (both the `src` and `dist` directories).
 * The website is hosted from gh-pages of talentbeyondboundaries Github account - See https://help.github.com/articles/using-a-custom-domain-with-github-pages/